ChatGPT AI - Cloze Game (Difficulty 4)

 in 60 words, create a cloze game with 3 questions for these words:

-- words will contain the 3 words from the user input, separated by commas.
+- words contains the 3 user words, separated by commas.

 use this output format (for each answer, only show the hidden word): QUESTIONS: 1.
 2. 3.
 ANSWERS: 1. hidden word 2. hidden word 3. hidden word